web designer (2023 Guide)

 The Visual Elements of Web Design

 As much as Web Designers need to concern themselves with esthetics, your written content is absolutely essential to the success of your design.
-Not only will that go a long way toward determining your place in search results, it’s also what most users are after when they come to your site.
-The writing should be direct, informative and concise.
+Not only will that go a long way toward determining your place in search results, it’s also what most users are after when they come to your site or even mobile apps.
+The writing should be direct, informative, and concise.

 If you want to keep a firm handle on trends in typography, Typewolf is a great resource.